 To ensure that the needs from drainage pump vehicles can be met, Kubota continues to make improvements.
 "Each year, we work to reduce the size and weight of our pump vehicles by a few centimeters or tens of kilograms without compromising on quality," says Mr. Kotaka.
 We can expect these changes to improve mobility and provide better support for recovery efforts in disaster areas.
 I have met directly with people who have been impacted by floods, and I hope that Kubota will be able to fulfill the wishes of those impacted by disasters and create products that will ensure safety for everyone."
 His words express his hopes for further improvements in drainage pump vehicles.

 The best hope of all is for a quiet and secure life in which drainage pump vehicles are not necessary.
 Unfortunately, trends indicate that water-related disasters are likely to become more frequent and more severe in the future.
-Once such a disaster hits, our lives and livelihoods could be threatened by its intensity.
+And once a major disaster occurs, its severity could threaten our lives and livelihoods.
 To prepare for such an emergency, Kubota is making innovations in its drainage pump vehicles.
-"We are improving operability and integrating IoT in our efforts to provide pumps that can better mitigate damage," says Mr. Takeda.
-True to this mission, Kubota will continue to make improvements on its drainage pump vehicles and strive to make them one of the most dependable measures for disaster response.
+Mr. Takeda says, "We are improving operability and integrating IoT in our efforts to provide pumps that can better mitigate damage," and such improvements could make these vehicles an even more powerful and effective tool in disaster response.
+Our interview with him gave us a sense of the drive that he and others share to delve into the unpredictable environment of disaster areas and struggle to make every possible improvement in order to protect people's lives through the use of drainage pump vehicles.